FormidableLabs/trace-deps/README.md

 * **Only parses Node.js JavaScript**: `trace-deps` presently will only Node.js-compatible JavaScript in CommonJS or ESM formats.
 It will not correctly parse things like TypeScript, JSX, ReasonML, non-JavaScript, etc.

 * **Only handles single string dependencies**: `require`, `require.resolve`, and dynamic `import()` support calls with variables or other expressions like `require(aVar)`, `import(process.env.VAL + "more-stuff")`.
 This library presently only supports calls with a **single string** and nothing else.
 We have a [tracking ticket](https://github.com/FormidableLabs/trace-deps/issues/2) to consider expanding support for things like partial evaluation.

+* TODO: ADD NOTE ABOUT MODERN ESM
+    * TODO: Note the complexity of how a mix of CJS + ESM things can come in
+    * TODO: Note that `--conditions=` makes this even worse.
+    * TODO: Thus, our approach is to trade off some extra packaging size to ensure correctness.
+    * TODO: Note that inclusions from `package.json:exports` are over-inclusive by design.

 * **Includes `package.json` files used in resolution**: As this is a Node.js-focused library, to follow the Node.js [module resolution algorithm](https://nodejs.org/api/modules.html#modules_all_together) which notably uses intermediate encountered `package.json` files to determine how to resolve modules.
 This means that we include a lot of `package.json` files that seemingly aren't directly imported (such as a `const pkg = require("mod/package.json")`) because they are needed for the list of all traced files to together resolve correctly if all on disk together.